tito-arch/BABC-2/content/posts/microsoft-climpchamp-review-and-features-the-last-one-is-the-best.md

 ![](/uploads/0-clipchamp-audio-stock-library.webp)

 One point to note here is that all these are not free, so you need to purchase them to use them but some vectors and illustrations are free to use just as Canva does.
 You will mostly spot premium assets with a gold color at the top.
 Also, you can't preview your image or video before purchasing.
-That's a minor gripe that Microsoft needs to work on, because how can I buy something without first checking how it is?
+That's a minor gripe that Microsoft needs to work on, because how can I buy something without first checking whethermit works for me?

 ## pros